-"The primary goal of a HIIT workout is to perform at maximal effort with a specific exercise, followed by a predetermined rest break," says Grayson Wickham, DPT, CSCS, personal trainer and founder of Movement Vault.
+"The primary goal of a HIIT workout is to perform at maximal effort with a specific exercise, followed by a predetermined rest break," says Grayson Wickham, DPT, certified strength and condition specialist, personal trainer and founder of Movement Vault.

-But if your work intervals are too long, you're not recovered enough for the next interval.
-And too much rest means you lose momentum and the after-burn benefits.
+The trick to getting the maximum benefit of a HIIT workout is finding the right work-to-rest ratio.
+If your work intervals are too long, you're not recovered enough for the next interval.
+Too much rest means you lose momentum and the after-burn benefits.
 Here's how to find the sweet spot in the work-to-rest ratio that works for your fitness level and goals.

 Find the Ideal Work-to-Rest Ratio

 One of the perks of a HIIT workout is that they are short, yet effective.
 In fact, the National Academy of Sports Medicine (NASM) says the exercise intervals do not need to go longer than 10 minutes to be effective.
 A typical 20-minute HIIT workout consists of a 5-minute warm-up, followed by 10 minutes of the exercise intervals and ending with a 5-minute cooldown.
 When you are starting out with HIIT, do 4 minutes of the intervals and then progress to 10 minutes.

 Research has shed some light on pinpointing the right formula of work to rest for maximum benefits, but the right ratio for you depends on a few factors.
 "It really depends on your current fitness level, plus the workout and activity you're doing," says Mike Donavanik, CSCS, founder of Sweat Factor.

 A Note About the Studies We Used